Are you an adviser? Go to Unbiased Pro

 When it comes to picking an investment most likely to grow over the years, property has long been seen as a good choice.

-The UK property market has been famously bullish, despite the occasion slump typically lasting a few years.
-And as property values have soared over the last few years, some investors have capitalised on the trend of building property portfolios worth hundreds of thousands of pounds.
+The UK property market has been famously bullish despite the occasional slump, typically lasting a few years.
+And as property values have soared in recent decades, some investors have capitalised on the trend of building property portfolios worth hundreds of thousands of pounds.

 While demand for buy-to-let properties has decreased over recent years, demand for rentals is outstripping supply, so property investment is still attractive.